turingschool/curriculum/source/projects/son_of_store_engine.markdown

 Here are the criteria for the non-functional requirements.
 Please read this rubric carefully, as not all point values are linear.

 1. Performance Under Load (0-5 points)
-  * 5: 90% or more of requests < 120ms and all requests < 200ms
+  * 5: Average under 110ms, and all requests < 200ms
   * 3: All requests sub 200ms
-  * 2: 90% or more of requests < 200ms and all requests < 500ms
+  * 2: Average below 200ms
-  * 0: more than 10% requests > 200ms or any requests > 1s
+  * 0: Average over 200ms
 2. User Interface & Design (0-4 points)
   * 4: WOW!
 This site is beautiful, functional, and clear.
   * 2: Very good design and UI that shows work far beyond dropping in a library or Bootstrap.